MOZGIII/rebootinto/README.md

 Grab packages from the [Github releases](https://github.com/MOZGIII/rebootinto/releases).

-Not all installation options are currently uploaded to the Guthub repos, use other installation options if you didn't find what you was looking for.
+Not all installation artifacts are currently uploaded to the Github repos, use other installation methods if you didn't find what you was looking for.

 ### CI artifacts